-Libraries provide opportunities outside of the home to experience the positive effects of reading, talking, listening, and playing — activities that help build connections in a child’s brain.
-According to certain studies, children who are read to regularly exhibit higher activation in areas of the brain that support mental imagery and comprehension of narratives — key skills needed for independent reading comprehension.
-This exposure to books and storytelling creates love for reading and encourages children to read and engage with books.
+Varied Storytime, access to books, activities, role play, book discussions, book reviews, book talks, read-aloud sessions — all of these things foster brain development and early literacy, and other skills among children.
+Books provide learning opportunities outside the home to experience the positive effects of reading, talking, listening, and playing – activities that help build connections in a child’s brain.
+This exposure to books and storytelling creates a love for reading and encourages children to read and engage with books.

 Storytelling is the interactive art of using words and actions to reveal the elements and images of a story while encouraging the listener’s imagination.
 It has the ability to build a greater sense of community, enhance knowledge and memory recall, support early literacy development, and expand creative potential in young children.